 Squirrels are very territorial animals; thus, if they were to be driven from the region, they would be put in a vulnerable position and have nowhere else to go.
 You may also be separating squirrels from their young offspring without realizing it, which will result in the young being left unattended and vulnerable.

 Always Be on the Lookout

 Examine the outside of your home by taking a stroll around the perimeter.
 Check the areas surrounding the pipes that transport utilities into your basement to see if there are any holes that you could have overlooked.
 If you see cracks in the foundation of your house, follow the line to determine the possible locations of any holes.

 Do you have any trees on your property that provide fruit for you to eat?
 Throw away any fruit that has fallen to the ground, and be sure to secure the lids of the garbage cans so that squirrels can't get in.
 Grabbing a flashlight, I headed down into the basement of your home.

-Examine any cracks that you locate to see whether or not you can see through them to the outside.
+Look closely at any cracks that you locate to check whether or not you can see through them to the outside.
 If you are able to see through it, then a mouse probably could as well.
 Put a stop to the infestation by blocking off all of these potential entry points.
 Not sure if the mice or squirrels in your house are the problems?
-Read our blog post to find out more about who we are.

 Making an appointment with an exterminator is often all it takes to make sure your home is free of fall pests.
 In addition to insects, rodents can also get into your home.
 Ask your pest control person to look for rats and mice in the walls and other openings in your home.